 We account for income taxes using the asset and liability method of accounting.
 Deferred tax assets and liabilities are recognized based upon anticipated future tax consequences, in each of the jurisdictions that we operate, attributable to: (1) the differences between the financial statement carrying amounts of existing assets and liabilities and their respective income tax bases; and (2) net operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured annually using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The calculation of our tax liabilities involves applying complex tax regulations in different tax jurisdictions to our tax positions.
 The effect on deferred tax assets and liabilities of a change in tax legislation and/or rates is recognized in the period that includes the enactment date.
-A valuation allowance is recognized to reduce the carrying amounts of deferred tax assets if it is not more likely than not that such assets will be realized.
+A valuation allowance is recognized to reduce the carrying amounts of deferred tax assets will be realized.
 We do not recognize tax liabilities on undistributed earnings of international subsidiaries that are permanently reinvested.